 The answer varies with the device operating system, and the specific NROC content you wish to run.

 Apple devices run on iOS and do not support Flash.
-Likewise, Flash has not been supported for the Android operating system since the release of Jelly Bean (v.4.1) in 2012.
+Likewise, Flash has not been supported for the Android operating system since the release of Jelly Bean (v.4.1).

 NROC content includes a mix of Flash and non-Flash based media.
 In some cases, we have converted Flash media elements to non-flash versions and offer both versions to our users.
 New NROC content is being developed and curated with mobile compatibility in mind; however, we will still support Flash-based content as needed to support our mission.

 HippoCampus.org displays a mix of Flash and non-Flash media.